 While it may be shocking or impossible to imagine Search Giant Google to be behind on anything other than maybe Justin Bieber’s new haircut, the truth is that Google is like a slightly tipsy dad on the dance floor of a wedding reception who is trying to fit in, but doesn’t know the latest moves.
 As it stands today, Google isn’t really up to date with all the latest design and display technology.
 Its ability to comprehend and then crawl through all these new things isn’t as quick as the rate at which technology is developing.

 Google may make changes due to the fact that big brands are not earning rankings based on their popularity or because they are trying to figure a way around the system.
 When Google adjusts its algorithm, it is up to individual webmasters and developers to adapt to it.
 Case in point is Apple.
 Apple is one of the largest, most popular brands in the world.
 Today, it has a really good visibility on Google.
 But before all of this was true, Google was having a tough time crawling Apple’s website.
 This led to direct links to apps missing from Google SERPs.
 This move generated a lot of angst, especially among Apple executives.
 The issue has since then been fixed and all is well with the world again.
 However, it has sparked the ongoing debate of simple vs. complicated websites.

 Designing a simple website doesn’t mean having to give up on fonts, colours, or graphics.
 Try not to take too many risks when it comes to the pages that are responsible for converting users to customers.
-You can use your creative judgement on your other pages.
+You can use your creative judgment on your other pages.